-Peter is a cricketer who bowls for Australia and Victoria.
+Peter is a cricketer who has bowled for Australia, Essex and Victoria.

 The right arm fast bowler started playing regularly for Victoria in the 2006-7 season aged 22.
 By 2008 he had already caught the attention of the national selectors and followed a tour of India with Australia A (a national second team).
 Soon after he was selected in a 15 man squad for a four test tour of India.
 He made his debut on the tour, finishing with match figures of 176/4.

 He was named International Cricket Council (ICC) Emerging Player of the Year for 2009.

 Since then he has established himself as a leading national fast bowler.
-His career best of five wickets for 21 runs was made in the 2009 Ashes and in 2010 he took a Test match hat-trick on his 26th birthday as part of his match performance of 54/6 from just 16 overs.
+His career best of five wickets for 21 runs was made in the 2009 Ashes and in 2010 he took a Test match hat-trick on his 26th birthday.
+He took this as part of his match performance of 54/6 from just 16 overs.
 Following the test he was ranked as the 9th bowler in the world by the ICC.

 He completed 100 test wickets in January 2012 and rose to 7th in the ICC rankings.
 In March 2013 he became the first number nine batsman to score a half century in both innings of a test match.